-If the sound is a bit dull and lifeless you’ve gone too heavy, while a thin or aggressive presentation means the tracking weight is a too little light.
+If the sound is a bit dull and lifeless you’ve gone too heavy, while a thin or aggressive presentation means the tracking weight is a little too light.
 If you overdo the lightness, perhaps in an attempt to reduce record wear, the cartridge will mistrack, damaging the record grooves in the process.
-Counter-intuitively, if in doubt, go a touch heavier (just not Crosley heavy).
+Counter-intuitively, if in doubt, go a touch heavier (but not Crosley heavy).
 The stylus tip will sit in the record groove with more stability, produce less distortion and cause less damage.

 Most arm weights come with markings to help, but if you really want to be accurate it makes sense to buy dedicated cartridge scales.
-While there are expensive, and very accurate, digital options, there are also plastic alternatives that do the job well enough.
+While there are expensive - and very accurate - digital options, there are also plastic alternatives that do the job well enough.
 These only cost a few pounds.

 How to adjust arm height and cartridge alignment

 Once mounted, you’ll need to connect the thin, fragile arm wires to the cartridge.
-These are colour coded, but there’s not much space, so you’ll need small long-nose pliers to help attach them.
-Be careful when doing this.
-It doesn’t take much to damage the connectors or even break the wires.
+These are colour-coded but there’s not much space, so you’ll need small long-nose pliers to help attach them.
+Be careful when doing this - it doesn’t take much to damage the connectors or even break the wires.

 The idea is to get the cartridge body square to the lines while the stylus tip is placed on each point.
-This takes a bit of patience, but once the cartridge is aligned properly the stylus top will sit at the proper angle in the record groove, distortion levels will drop and record wear minimised.
+This takes a bit of patience, but once the cartridge is aligned properly the stylus top will sit at the proper angle in the record groove, distortion levels will drop and record wear will be minimised.

-It’s worth taking the time to get this right.
+It’s worth taking time to get this right.
 Errors as small as a degree can lead to large rises in distortion.